SyncfusionExamples/How-to-bind-and-track-value-changes-in-a-RichTextEditor-using-a-ViewModel-in-a-.NET-MAUI-Hybrid-app/README.md

-This article demonstrates how to bind content to the [Blazor RichTextEditor](https://blazor.syncfusion.com/documentation/rich-text-editor/data-binding) in a .NET MAUI Hybrid application using a ViewModel.
+This article demonstrates how to bind content to the [Blazor RichTextEditor](https://www.syncfusion.com/blazor-components/blazor-rich-text-editor) in a .NET MAUI Hybrid application using a ViewModel.
 The approach ensures that any changes in the editor are reflected in the ViewModel, and those changes can be tracked and displayed within the `.NET MAUI UI`.

 **ViewModel Implementation**

-To begin, create a ViewModel that implements `INotifyPropertyChanged`.
+To begin, create a ViewModel (e.g., `ViewModel.cs`) that implements `INotifyPropertyChanged`.
 This will allow the UI to respond to changes in the data model.

 ```csharp
 public class ViewModel : INotifyPropertyChanged